How to Become an Education Counselor

 Step 3: Earn a Master's Degree

 A master's degree in school counseling or a related field is usually the minimum education requirement for education counselors.
-Courses typically cover human growth and development, counseling techniques, cultural diversity, relationships, assessment, research and career development.
+Courses typically cover human growth and development, counseling techniques, cultural diversity, relationships, assessment, career development and research methods.
 These programs generally take two years to complete and include one or more supervised practicums and/or internships.

 - Get involved during practicums.
 Students should fully participate in as many practicum or internship experiences as are available.
 These are valuable learning experiences in addition to providing an opportunity for students to make themselves visible for future employment opportunities and recommendations.